 How to Test the pH Value

-Contact your state or local health officer for a rundown of ensured certified laboratories that can test the pH level of your water.
-If your water is acidic (under seven pH), you may have issues with the leaching of copper and lead from your pipes.
-Think about testing for copper and lead if the pH test demonstrates your water is exceptionally acidic.
-If testing demonstrates that your water has a high pH, think about testing for alkalinity and hardness also, as these can be related to high pH water.
+Contact your state or local health officer for a list of certified laboratories that can test your water's pH level.
+If your water is acidic (under seven pH), you may have issues with copper and lead leaching from your pipes.

-In any case, the primary method to treat the problems of low pH water is with the utilization of a neutralizer.
-The neutralizer encourages a solution into the water to keep the water from reacting with the house pipes or adding to electrolytic corrosion; a common neutralizing substance is soda ash.
-Neutralizing with soda ash builds the sodium substance of the water.
+In any case, the primary method for treating low-pH water is using a neutralizer.
+The neutralizer encourages adding a solution to the water to prevent it from reacting with the house pipes or contributing to electrolytic corrosion.

 What are the Treatments for pH in Drinking Water?

-Two home treatment techniques to alter pH are acid neutralizing filters and chemical feed pump systems infusing a neutralizing solution.
+Two home treatment techniques to alter pH are acid-neutralizing filters and chemical feed pump systems infusing a neutralizing solution.
 An acid-neutralizing filter utilizes calcite or ground limestone (calcium carbonate) for normal pH correction.
-Yet, it could likewise incorporate a mix of magnesium oxide and calcite if the pH is low.
-Since the water ingests these minerals through the channel, the alkalinity and hardness will rise.

 Hardness is effortlessly treated with a water softener that uses an ion exchange process to put off hard minerals.
 A chemical feed pump solution is made with well water and soda ash (similar to baking soda) and blended in a solution tank.